 We offer many types of professional development opportunities, delivered virtually and face-to-face, throughout the year.

-All of our offerings are also available by request for instructors in the U of A community.
-For preparation and planning purposes, please submit your request at least two (2) weeks in advance.
+Many of our offerings are also available by request for instructors in the U of A community.
+If you would like to discuss a specific offering for your department, please submit a request.

 Professional Development Pathways